Role and qualifications of Review Commissioners

-Review Commissioners are suitably qualified people, independent of the CCC and of the QPS, who review applications, preside at review hearings and make recommendations to the Commissioner of Police about whether or not a decision relating to selection, transfer or other matters, should stand or be overturned.
+Review Commissioners are suitably qualified people, independent of the Crime and Corruption Commission (CCC) and of the Queensland Police Service (QPS), who review applications, preside at review hearings and make recommendations to the Commissioner of Police about whether or not a decision relating to selection, transfer or other matters, should stand or be overturned.

 The Commissioner of Police makes the final decision.